krasimir/animo-project/README.md

 - element - string selector or jQuery object
 - animation - name of created animation
 - on - if set the animation will be executed as a handler of provided event (example: {on: "onmouseover"})
+- callback - it is called once the animation ends

 Instant playing